WW I PERKINS PERKO

 Bulkhead Lamps From the World Wars

 Wars as bulkhead lights for warships.
-We doubled check this with the successor company, PERKO in Miami, FL and they advise
+We double-checked this with the successor company, PERKO in Miami, FL and they advised

 reads: